 In the case of a spousal RRSP, the account is opened for your spouse, but you receive the RRSP deduction.

 Tax receipts for RRSP contributions are in the name of the contributor, not the account holder.

-The Home Buyers’ Plan (HBP) allows you to make a non-taxable withdrawal of $25,000 from your RRSP to finance the purchase of your first home.
+The Home Buyers’ Plan (HBP) allows you to make a tax-free withdrawal from your RRSP to finance the purchase or construction of a property.
+The 2019 budget increases the HBP withdrawal limit to $ 35,000 (the amount was previously $ 25,000).
+This applies to withdrawals made after March 19, 2019.

 To avail yourself of the HBP, you must meet the eligibility conditions for the HBP and for an RRSP withdrawal.

 For more details about the HBP, visit the Canadian Revenue Agency website.

 The Lifelong Learning Plan (LLP) allows you to make a non-taxable withdrawal to finance a return to school, for yourself or for your legal or common-law spouse.
 Each of you may withdraw up to $10,000 a year, to a maximum of $20,000 for the period you take part in the LLP.